 Further information, including the Science Council's Strategic Plan 2022-2025 and the latest Trustees' Annual Report and Financial Statements are available on the Science Council's website www.sciencecouncil.org.

-Over the course of 2024, we will be developing our next strategy, with a focus on growth.
-We expect to launch in the first half of 2025
+We are developing our next strategy, with a focus on growth, and expect to launch it in the first half of 2025.